productboardlabs/svg-componentify/README.md

 ## Configuration

-> ⚠️ Currently there is not option to configure the transformator (#1) but you can always do a Fork, right
+> ⚠️ Currently there is not option to configure the transformator ([#1](https://github.com/productboard/svg-componentify/issues/1)) but you can always do a Fork, right. 💪 If you want this happen write us to to the issue, we will prioritize it.

 Exported binary `svg-componentify` has this possible configuration (via arguments)